-- The Australian tax office and the ATO audit are usually 2 of the most dreaded phrases for the Australian SMEs.
+- The Australian Taxation Office (ATO) and the ATO audit are usually two of the most dreaded phrases for Australian SMEs.

-- Intrigued by that?
-Check out this article to know how to best prepare for the Australian tax office and the ATO audit.
+- Intrigued?
+Check out this article to understand the ATO audit process and how to best prepare for the ATO audit.

-As a Tax Agent, this is usually the first thing a client says to me when I tell them I have received a letter from the Australian tax office that they are to be audited.
-Sometimes the words are more explicit.
-But the response I get has hardly changed in the 19 years I have been involved in tax.
+As a Tax Agent, this is usually the first thing a client says to me when I tell them I have received a letter from the ATO notifying that they are to be audited.
+Sometimes the words are more explicit, but the response I get has hardly changed in the 19 years I have been involved in tax.

-Last year during the ATO audit period, 118,000 cash business were investigated and this number will get bigger.
+Last year during the ATO audit period, 118,000 cash businesses were investigated and this number will get bigger.
 It is still a small number considering the total number of businesses in Australia.

 Each year the Australian tax office targets a different range of industries to focus their attention on.
 It has been announced that the ATO audit targets for 2014 are small tradesmen (electricians, builders, carpenters, etc) and multinational corporations who attempt to move company profits to offshore tax haven countries.